thin-edge/thin-edge.io_examples/StreamingAnalytics/README.md

 git clone https://github.com/thin-edge/thin-edge.io_examples.git
 ```

-Copy the Apama server script to `/etc/init.d` then run the install command:
+Copy the Apama server script to `/etc/init.d`, make it executable then run the
+install command:

 ```
 sudo cp thin-edge.io_examples/StreamingAnalytics/src/service/apama /etc/init.d
-sudo service apama install
+sudo chmod +x /etc/init.d/apama sudo service apama install
 ```

-This service will start a correlator with the project located in `/etc/tedge/apama/project`.
-If no project exists in that location, the script exits without starting the correlator.
+This service will start a correlator with the project located in
+`/etc/tedge/apama/project`.
+If no project exists in that location, the script
+exits without starting the correlator.

 To set up the service to run on startup, run the command:
 ```